ba-st/Ansible/README.md

 ## Acknowledgements

-- To @tonyg the author of the [Squeak version](http://www.squeaksource.com/AMQP).
+- To [Tony Garnock-Jones](https://github.com/tonyg) the author of the [Squeak version](http://www.squeaksource.com/AMQP).
-- To @gstn-caruso for porting it to Cuis.
+- To [Gastón Caruso](https://github.com/gstn-caruso) for porting it to Cuis.
 See https://github.com/Cuis-Smalltalk/AMQP.

 ## Contributing